You Never Give Me Your Money: Other versions

 American guitarist George Benson covered the song in a medley with "Golden Slumbers" in his 1970 album The Other Side of Abbey Road.

-Comedy rock duo Tenacious D covered "You Never Give Me Your Money" in medley with "The End" as a single released on 2 July 2021.
-The proceeds benefit Doctors Without Borders.
+Comedy rock duo Tenacious D covered "You Never Give Me Your Money" as a medley with "The End" as a single which was released on 2 July 2021, with proceeds from sales of the single going to Doctors Without Borders.